kevinadhiguna/strapql/docs/doc1.md

 ---
 id: doc1
-title: Login
+title: Introduction to Strapql
-sidebar_label: Style Guide
+sidebar_label: What is Strapql ?
 slug: /
 ---